- The COVID-19 pandemic slowed down the spring market, but this winter’s market appears to be hotter than ever.

 A snapshot of our local market

 First, let’s look at what home sellers are experiencing across our 13-county metro area.
-According to the Minneapolis Area Association of REALTORS® (MAAR), local home prices have been on the rise since March 2013.
-In December, metro-area homes sold for a median price of $251,000 — a year-over-year increase of nearly 6 percent.
+According to the Northstar MLS, local home prices have been steadily rising over the last year.
+In November 2020, metro-area homes sold for a median price of $302,500 — a year-over-year increase of 8%

 Selling a waterfront home this winter